BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 We are primarily interested in messages that have a either **Pending** or **Rejected**
 status; all others can simply result in an `ArgumentException`.

-4. For desired configuration values that failed validation, **Rejected** case, we'll log them to
+4. For desired configuration values that failed validation, **Rejected** case, simply log them to the console:
-the console:

 ```C#
 var body = new StreamReader(message.GetBody<Stream>()).ReadToEnd();